 How to Open Page Overlay for a Page?

-Page Overlay can be launched from the rows of the actions report.
+Page Overlay can be launched from the rows of the Behaviour > Pages reports.
 Just move you mouse over the page you want to see the Overlay for and click the bubble icon.
 It will open Page Overlay in a new tab.

 Understanding the User Interface